Tangy and Delicious Corn, Fresh Tomato, and Black Bean Side Dish

 Note About Substitutions

-Canned corn or thawed frozen corn is a substitute for the fresh ears of corn.
-If preferred, flat leaf parsley can be used instead of the cilantro if cilantro is not a flavor you enjoy.
+Canned corn or thawed frozen corn may be substituted for the fresh ears of corn.
+If cilantro is not a flavor you enjoy, flat-leaf parsley can be used instead.

 This side dish is full of delicious, healthful carbs and is a real crowd-pleaser.
 When fresh corn on the cob is available in our grocery stores, I often end up making this recipe.
 Roasting the corn on the grill adds another delectable flavor dimension.